6 Steps to Getting Your Farm Organic Certified

 Not surprisingly, many farm owners wonder whether what it will take to certify their farm as organic.
 Farms with more than $5,000 in gross sales annually cannot use the term “organic” when marketing their products without certification under the USDA National Organic Program rules.

-If you are thinking about certifying your farm as organic, here are six steps to move you through the process seamlessly:
+Whether your growing fruits, vegetables, grains, flowers or any other crop, if you are thinking about certifying your farm as organic, here are six steps to move you through the process seamlessly:

 1) Talk to Other Organic Certified Farms in Your Community